Information for graduate students and GSIs

 - Extending library privileges - Graduate students who are completing unfinished course work, or who are on filing fee status, may have their library privileges extended.

 - Library resources for persons with disabilities - Find equal-access Library services and research assistance for persons with physical and print disabilities.

 - Contact your subject librarian - Specific librarians are designated to support each academic department and program, and serve as the first point of contact for all research and teaching-related inquiries.

 - Graduate Services in Doe Library (Room 208) offers a core non-circulating research collection in the humanities and history, course reserves for graduate humanities and social sciences courses, a quiet and congenial study space for graduate students, and a Dissertation Writer’s Room for doctoral students advanced to candidacy.

-- Study Carrels - Assigned study carrels in the Gardner (MAIN) Stacks are available to graduate students in the humanities and social sciences, who may apply at the Privileges Desk (198 Doe).
+- Study Carrels - Assigned study carrels in the Main (Gardner) Stacks are available to graduate students in the humanities and social sciences, who may apply at the Privileges Desk (Floor 1, Doe Library).

 - Library guides - Learn about library tools, research skills, citations and more.

 - Subject guides for help finding discipline specific resources.

 - Data Purchase Program - The Library is accepting applications for a program to acquire data sets (through purchase or licensing) to support campus research needs.

 - Course reserves - Instructors may place print course materials that are expected to be in high demand or that require special security in a library's reserve section.